zeta1999/korali/source/modules/solver/QLearning/README.rst

 ******************************************************
-State-action-reward-state-action (SARSA) algorithm
+Q-Learning Algoritum
 ******************************************************

-Here goes the description of the new solver module: SARSA
+Here goes the description of the new solver module: Q-learning

 You can add code: